-By the time he had been driven from England, Allen had also been tarred with allegations that he tried to pass a bogus check.
-He was cleared, but the incident created a stain on his character that called into question his fitness to be a minister.
+By the time he left England, Allen had also been tarred with allegations that he tried to pass a bogus check.
+He cleared his name, but the incident called into question his fitness as a minister.

 John Davis, pastor of Second Baptist Church in Boston, learned that Allen had departed England and arrived in Boston.
-In 1772, Davis was dying; he requested that the congregation invite Allen to preach at the church and potentially take over the pulpit.
+In 1772, Davis was dying.
+He requested that the congregation invite Allen to preach at the church and potentially take over the pulpit.

 Allen chose the 1772 Thanksgiving address – guaranteed to be widely attended and noted – to deliver his Oration.
 The colonies were in an uproar over the king’s appointment of a Commission of Inquiry to investigate the burning of the British ship Gaspee in Rhode Island.
 The commission planned to send the Rhode Islanders who burned the ship to England for trial, and Allen used that as the springboard for his rant against the English government.

 Allen, like all speakers of the day, never declared his disloyalty to the monarchy.
 But he made his opinion clear.
 “An arbitrary despotic power in a prince, is the ruin of a nation, of the King, of the crown, and of the subjects; therefore it is to be feared, abhorred, detested and destroyed. . .
 The King of England has no power to enact, or put in force any law that may oppress (the Americans); his very attempting to do it, at once destroys is right to reign over them.”